revbayes/revbayes.github.io/tutorials/diversification_rate_simple/index.md

 The birth-death branching process
 ---------------------------------
+{:.subsection}

-Our approach is based on the *reconstructed evolutionary process* described by {% citet Nee1994b %}; a birth-death process in which only sampled, extant lineages are observed.
+Our approach is based on the *reconstructed evolutionary process* described by {% cite Nee1994b %}; a birth-death process in which only sampled, extant lineages are observed.
 Let $N(t)$ denote the number of species at time $t$.
 Assume the process starts at time $t_1$ (the 'crown' age of the most recent common ancestor of the study group, $t_\text{MRCA}$)